|

 - Solid 3D

-Knowledge sharing virtual worlds are best built in solid, volume-based 3D graphics
+- Knowledge sharing virtual worlds are best built in solid, volume-based 3D graphics

 where reality is better and more easily represented and managed.
+While sometime, the

 - Interactive Virtual Reality

-the interactive virtual reality infrastructure,
+interactive virtual reality infrastructure, a fundamental component forvirtual worlds.

 |